 There is no known way to prevent this disease.
 You may be able to prevent complications by avoiding foods that contain gluten.
 Although difficult, sticking to a gluten-free diet can reduce the amount of medicines needed to manage the disease.

 What are the complications of dermatitis herpetiformis?

 People with DH often have celiac disease, which may develop into intestinal cancer.
 Thyroid disease may also develop.

 Living with dermatitis herpetiformis

 It is important to follow your healthcare provider’s recommendations about a gluten-free diet and medicines.
-Iodine and some nonsteroidal anti-inflammatory drugs (NSAIDs) can trigger the condition.
+Iodine and some nonsteroidal anti-inflammatory medicines (NSAIDs) can trigger the condition.
 So, you may be told to avoid iodized salt and certain NSAIDs.

 When should I call my healthcare provider?

 If your symptoms worsen or you develop new symptoms, call your healthcare provider.

 Dermatitis herpetiformis (DH) is an intensely itchy skin disease.
 It causes clusters of small blisters and small bumps.